Experimental evidence for surface tension origin of the circular hydraulic jump: Results

-We begin by considering the influence of gravity on circular hydraulic jumps.
-In Table \ref{table:table1}, we provide the values of {the critical flow rate }$Q_C^*$ {above which gravity becomes important }for the liquids considered. {Since $Q_C^* \propto \gamma^2/\nu \rho g$, lowering the surface tension and/or increasing the viscosity reduces $Q_C^*$.} For water at room temperature $Q_C^* = \SI{3060}{\centi\meter\cubed\per\second} \equiv \SI{183}{\liter\per\minute}$, and for an aqeuous surfactant solution with surface tension roughly half that of water, $Q_C^* = \SI{807}{\centi\meter\cubed\per\second} \equiv \SI{48}{\liter\per\minute}$, \pfl{both of} which \pfl{are} much larger than normal kitchen sink flow rates and those in the laboratory experiments. {However, for silicone oils \pfl{D1, D2 and D3} the $Q_C^*$ values are 13.3, 5.8, and $\SI{2.6}{\centi\meter\cubed\per\second}$, respectively, \pfl{where as the actual flow rates 4.3-62.5, 6.7-40.6, 8.1-43 $\SI{}{\centi\meter\cubed\per\second}$, respectively, are mostly higher than the $Q_C^*$}. } To evaluate the influence of gravity, Figure \ref{fig:1}(a) compares the {\it predicted} hydraulic jump radius considering only surface tension, (\ref{scaling_relation}), and considering both surface tension and gravity, (\ref{correction}).
+To evaluate the influence of gravity, Figure \ref{fig:1}(a) compares the {\it predicted} hydraulic jump radius considering only surface tension, (\ref{scaling_relation}), and considering both surface tension and gravity, (\ref{correction}).
 For water and the aqueous surfactant solution the values are effectively identical, indicating that for these flow rates gravity does not play a significant role.
-However, the experimental range employed in the experiments with silicone oils (see \cite{duchesne2014constant}), gravity does play a significant role, {since $Q > Q^*_C$}, \pfl{and the effect of gravity is to reduce the jump radius compared with the value predicted by surface tension alone}.
+However, the experimental range employed in the experiments with silicone oils (see \cite{duchesne2014constant}), gravity does play a role, {since $Q > Q^*_C$}, {and the effect of gravity is to reduce the jump radius compared with the value predicted by surface tension alone}.